Golden dimpling light, the short green spikes of Iris dead remain

 I hate the whipsaw of control and need.
 I’d rather die alone

-A leapt into the void without the faith that anything would hold
+A leap into the void without the faith that anything will hold

 Crossing on the Michelangelo.
 Accompanied by a charming thief